Voter registration for the upcoming election is now CLOSED.

 How to register:

 Two forms of identification showing your name are required when registering to vote.
 At least one of those must also indicate your permanent residence address and mailing address.
-Some examples of acceptable proofs of identification are: Valid Illinois Driver’s license or state issued photo ID, recently processed mail addressed to you by name at your current residence, bank statements, utility bills, rent or lease agreements showing your address and name and medical or health insurance bills or statements.
-If you cannot provide any of these contact the County Clerk’s Office for assistance by phone 217-824-4969 then press 3 or by e-mail email@example.com.
+Some examples of acceptable proofs of identification are: Valid Illinois Driver’s license or state-issued photo ID, recently processed mail addressed to you by name at your current residence (one current piece and one from at least 30 days prior establishing your address), bank statements, utility bills, rent or lease agreements showing your address and name and medical or health insurance bills or statements.
+If you cannot provide any of these, contact the County Clerk’s Office for assistance by phone 217-824-4969 then press 3 or by e-mail at firstname.lastname@example.org.
 You can register by appearing in person at the County Clerk’s Office or by making application through a deputy registrar.
 Call the County Clerk’s Office for a listing of the deputy registrars located within Christian County.
 You may be registered by any deputy registrar within the State of Illinois but your application for registration must be submitted to the Election Authority for your primary residence.

 Qualified applicants may register online